 January, 5.
 Dickens gives his first Murder of Nancy reading.

 January 13 (Wednesday).
 Dublin.
 Reading at the Rotunda (now the Ambassador Theatre), 8pm.
 Reads from The Boots at the Holly Tree Inn, Sikes and Nancy from Oliver Twist and Mrs. Gamp from Martin Chuzzlewit.

 January, 21.
 Gives readings at Newport, Wales.

 January, 22.
 Gives readings at the Assembly Rooms, Cheltenham.

-February (4, Thursday).
-Charles Dickens gives reading at Nottingham Mechanics’ Institution of Doctor Marigold and Trial from Pickwick.
+February, 4 (Thursday).
+Charles Dickens gives reading at Nottingham Mechanics’ Institution of Doctor Marigold and Trial from The Pickwick Papers.
 Held at 8pm.